 • In a medium bowl, mix the flour, baking soda, salt, cinnamon, and nutmeg.

-3 cups All-purpose flour, 1 teaspoon Baking soda, 1 teaspoon Salt, 2 teaspoon Ground cinnamon, ¼ teaspoon Ground nutmeg
+3 cups All-purpose flour, 1 tsp Baking soda, 1 tsp Salt, 2 tsp Ground cinnamon, 1/4 tsp Ground nutmeg

 • Using a mixer, mix the melted butter (make sure it is cooled completely), brown sugar, and sugar on high speed for 2 minutes.